TB Screening (Whole Blood)

 This test is more accurate and more specific than skin tests for TB.
 Results are ready in 24 hours.
 Also, you can have this screening test if you have been vaccinated against TB.
 The TB vaccine is called Bacille Calmette-Guerin (BCG).
 The skin test is not advised if you've been vaccinated.
 The skin test can lead to a false positive test result in people who have had the TB vaccine.
 The vaccine will not lead to a false positive IGRA test result.

 There are 2 whole blood TB tests known as interferon gamma release assays (IGRAs) have been approved by the FDA and are available in the U.S. for TB screening.
 They are:

 Why do I need this test?

-You might need this test if you have recently been exposed to someone who has TB or if your healthcare provider suspects you may have a TB infection.
+You may need this test if you have recently been exposed to someone who has TB, or if your healthcare provider thinks you may have a TB infection.

 Unexplained weight loss

 TB usually affects the lungs.
 But it can spread to other parts of your body, such as your joints, spine, brain, and kidneys, and cause more symptoms.